 No. The genetic testing for GeneMatch is obtained only for research purposes.
 GeneMatch uses the test results to match you to Alzheimer’s studies.
 If you are matched with a study opportunity, you will be contacted by GeneMatch to find out if you are interested in taking part in that study.
 These study opportunities may (or may not) offer you an opportunity to learn your APOE results as part of your participation in that particular study.

 Disclosure of genetic information is the practice of medicine and requires specific guidelines to be followed, including working with a genetic counselor or other licensed healthcare professional (regulations vary from state to state).
-It is important to note that the APOE genetic test has not be established as a diagnostic tool to predict the future development of Alzheimer’s disease.
+It is important to note that the APOE genetic test has not been established as a diagnostic tool to predict the future development of Alzheimer's disease.
 GeneMatch is a research program approved by the Institutional Review Board to match people to studies based in part on their APOE results; we are prohibited from disclosing the genetic test results since they were collected for research purposes only.

 At this time, it is not recommended to learn your APOE genetic test results as part of your routine medical care.
 For more information, see this recommendation from the American College of Medical Genetics and Genomics.
 If you are still considering to pursue APOE genetic testing we encourage you to speak with a genetic counselor, based on the recommendations from the American College of Medical Genetics and the National Society of Genetic Counselors.